Mapping your data¶

-To read more about configuring and using relationships, please see the Events section later in this book.
+To read more about configuring and using events , please see the Events chapter later in this book.

 Many organizations offer a structured program in which community members can sign up to receive certain benefits for a pre-defined period of time.
 Members choose from a variety of dues levels that have associated benefits, generally the more you give the organization the more you get in return.
 Organizations can also give membership at no price, perhaps as an award.
 For example, a long-time volunteer might receive a life-time membership to the organization.
 Common benefits include access to member directories, extra content, discounts, etc. Individuals, families or households, and organizations can all sign up for memberships.

 The main difference between membership dues and a donation is that memberships redefine someone's relationship to the organization for a period of time.
 Organizations often expect that memberships will be renewed from year to year, while a donation is a one-time gift.
 Organizations need to send an acknowledgement letter, but they have not promised to serve the donor advertised benefits in response to a donation or Contribution in CiviCRM.